In supporting every wrong by Pakistan, Turkey trying to emerge as a new radical Islamic axis

 To remain in the grey list: When appointing a US based lobbying firm too did not help Pakistan

 While Saudi Arabia and China also spoke for Pakistan to be removed from the grey list on technical grounds only Turkey was left to support Islamabad.
-This clearly shows the new found radical Islamic nexus between the two countries, officials told OneIndia.
+This clearly shows the newfound radical Islamic nexus between the two countries, officials told OneIndia.

 The virtual plenary of the Financial Action Task Force (FATF), held in the last three days, concluded that Pakistan will continue in its ''grey'' list.